taskcluster/passwordstore-garbage/README.md

 git pull
 ```

 You will need to enter MFA credentials with each access.
+Once you have access, see the README in that file for next steps.

 ## Troubleshooting